megahertz/electron-simple-updater/README.md

 2. Build your release using electron-builder or another tool.
 Note: Your application must be signed for automatic updates on macOS.
-This is a requirement of Squirrel.Mac
+This is a requirement of Squirrel.Mac.

 3. Upload your release with update.json to a hosting.
-You can do it [manually](blob/master/example/updates.json) or use [electron-simple-publisher](https://github.com/megahertz/electron-simple-publisher) to simplify this process.
+You can do it [manually](example/updates.json) or use [electron-simple-publisher](https://github.com/megahertz/electron-simple-publisher) to simplify this process.
+Note: Squirrel.Mac requires a properly prepared `release.json` file.
+A release in the property `url` must be zipped .app file.

 4. That's it!